thremulation-station/thremulation-docs/docs/about/overview.md

 ## The Problem to Solve

-Not everyone has a blade server heating their home from a closet...and not everyone, be it a junior hunter/red teamer who is just getting started or an operator with 20 years experience, is an engineer that can stitch all of the complex services together to grow or sharpen your skills.
+Not everyone has a blade server heating their home from a closet... and not everyone has the time or engineering skills that can stitch  complex systems together to create an environment to sharpen their skills.
+Whether you're just getting started, a junior analyst, or a weathered and pale operator with years hunting experience.

 ## Use Cases